Xianxia: Characteristics

 The stories usually revolve around the adventure/growth of a magical practitioner or a mortal person who gets entangled in supernatural affairs, and include elements such as gods and immortals, spirits, demons, ghosts and mythical creatures.
 These stories are usually "Chinese fantasy rooted in...Taoism, Buddhism", other Chinese mythological elements and tropes, and shenmo fiction.

+Xianxia novels often contain action themes against rival practitioners and supernatural beings, as well as plot twists involving power struggles, paranormal romance, retributive justice and/or upsets by underdog (diaosi) protagonists, making it one of the most popular wish-fulfillment genres among male readers.
+There are also Mary Sue novels featuring flawless female protagonists, which are gaining popularity with female readers.

+Due to the genre's popularity, xianxia has also become a staple of Chinese television series, films, web series, manhua (comics), donghua (animated cartoons) and video games, similar to what wuxia has achieved during the latter half of the 20th century.
+Such examples of artistic adaptation include A Record of Mortal's Journey to Immortality (2008–2013) by Wangyu and The Attack of Heaven (2005) by Xiao Ding, both of which started as novels and were later adapted into donghua, manhua, television and films; and The Legend of Sword and Fairy series, which started as adventure computer games and have since expanded into a massive media franchise that includes television dramas, web series, films, stage plays, manhua, donghua, novelizations/fan fictions, audiobooks, trading card games and figurine collectibles.

 Cultivation

-The xianxia genre also includes the popular subgenre known as "cultivation" or "training" (修炼/修煉 (xiūliàn); 修真 (xiūzhēn, training to reach the "True" state); 修行 (xiūxíng, training as an ascetic monk); 修仙 (xiūxiān, training to become a xian (immortal))).
-In the 21st century, this subgenre became popular with the advent of online publishing, with sites such as Qidian.com, Zongheng.com, and 17k.com giving a platform for authors to reach wide audiences with high-volume, serialized content.
-It was popularized outside of China primarily by fan translations in the early 2000s.
+The xianxia genre has a popular subgenre known as "cultivation" or "training" (修炼/修煉 (xiūliàn); 修真 (xiūzhēn, training to reach the "True" state); 修行 (xiūxíng, training as an ascetic monk); 修仙 (xiūxiān, training to become a xian (immortal))).
+The cultivation subgenre was first popularized in the 1990s by role-playing video games, which introduced the concept of "level" into the genre's character development after incorporating elements of the Taoist Neidan philosophy.
+In the 21st century, this subgenre became popular with the advent of web fictions, with online publishing sites such as Qidian.com, Zongheng.com, and 17k.com providing a convenient platform for authors to reach wide audiences with high-volume, serialized content.
+It was also popularized outside of Greater China, primarily by fan translations in the early 2000s.
 Novels such as Stellar Transformations, Coiling Dragon, Martial God Asura, and I Shall Seal the Heavens led to a boom in such fan translations.
-This genre is also a staple of Chinese television shows, films, manhua (comics), donghua (animation), and games.

 In these stories protagonists are usually "cultivators" or "practitioners" (修心者 (xiūxīnzhě); 修士 (xiūshì); or 修仙者 (xiūxiānzhě)) who seek to become immortal beings called xian.
 Along the way, they attain eternal life, supernatural powers, and incredible levels of strength.
 The fictional theme of cultivation or immortal arts practice in xianxia is heavily based on the real-life meditation practice of qigong.